xScreamjkee/test_task/README.md

 Tests for candidates 2017
 1. Fork repository
-2. Ready tasks will be approved via pull request only
+2. Completed tasks will be approved via pull request only